oauth-xx/oauth2/README.md

 See the sibling `oauth` gem for OAuth 1.0 implementations in Ruby.

 ⚠️ **_WARNING_**: You are viewing the `README` of the soon-to-be-deprecated `1-4-stable` branch which for version 1.4.x releases.
-Version 2.0 is coming! ⚠️
+Please upgrade to version 2! ⚠️

 ---